Ambassadors Fund for Cultural Preservation 2022 Grants Program

 AFCP in Russia

-The U.S. Ambassador’s Fund for Cultural Preservation has supported five projects in Russia since the program’s establishment in 2001:
+The U.S. Ambassador’s Fund for Cultural Preservation has supported seven projects in Russia since the program’s establishment in 2001:

 Notification of Funding

 The selection of a winner will be determined after two rounds of competition.
 After reviewing initial concept notes, the U.S. Ambassador to Russia will choose and submit the most compelling proposals to the State Department for final consideration.
 The Ambassador’s Fund for Cultural Preservation Cultural Heritage Center will then select finalists from the worldwide pool of submissions.
 Finalists invited to participate in Round Two of the worldwide AFCP competition will then need to submit a full technical application in April 2022.
 The Center anticipates funding 20 to 30 projects worldwide.
 Winners can expect to be notified of final selection in late spring or summer 2022.

 Please note that issuance of this funding opportunity does not constitute an award commitment on the part of the AFCP program or the U.S. government.
 AFCP reserves the right to waive program formalities and to reduce, revise, or increase project scopes and budgets in accordance with the needs of the program and the availability of funds.